José Valentín: Manager Fort Wayne Tin Caps

 In 2012 Jose became the manager for the Fort Wayne Tin Caps baseball team which is the Class A minor league farm team of the San Diego Padres.

 Bench coach of Leones de Ponce

 In 2012, Valentín served as bench coach for the Leones de Ponce team of the Puerto Rico Baseball League.

 Puerto Rican team assistant coach

 During the 2013 World Baseball Classic, Valentín served as one of the assistant coaches under Edwin Rodríguez.
 He was mostly seen as a first-base coach.

 San Diego Padres

 After the end of the 2013 season, Valentín was promoted to the first base coach role for the San Diego Padres after bench coach Rick Renteria was hired as manager of the Chicago Cubs and former first base coach Dave Roberts became the team's bench coach.

 Dorados de Chihuahua

 Valentín was appointed as the manager for the Dorados de Chihuahua of the Mexican League to begin the 2025 season.
 On May 21, 2025, Valentín was fired and replaced by Gerónimo Gil.

+Saraperos de Saltillo

+On June 2, 2026, Valentín was hired to serve as the bench coach for the Saraperos de Saltillo of the Mexican League.